Cover photo

 Wally worked as an attorney for the Securities and Exchange Commission in Washington, DC after graduation and in 1973 transferred with the SEC to Salt Lake City.
 Wally was appointed to be an Assistant US Attorney and served as the president of the Federal Bar (Utah chapter).
 Thereafter, Wally went into private practice and spent more than thirty-five years serving his clients with dedication and intellect, securing them the best possible outcome in their cases.
 Wally was generous with his time and talents and often worked pro bono and, once, in exchange for a milkshake machine.
 Together with Gaylynne, Wally was a small business owner as well as an attorney.
 Wally and Gaylynne founded and operated the Red Balloon Toy Store from 1974-1994.

 Church was a place where Wally found peace, so much so that he occasionally fell asleep, even on the hardwood benches.
 One notable Sunday, Wally was awakened during Sunday School class to the sound of his name being called.
 Not knowing why he had been called on, Wally made a snap decision: He stood up, walked to the front of the room, said the closing prayer, and then walked out.
-Wally never knew for sure whether he had been I'm holding the popcorn. actually asked to say the closing prayer.
+Wally never knew for sure whether he had been actually asked to say the closing prayer.

 Wally yearned for knowledge; he was an avid reader and loved history.